 Professionalism involves the characteristics of a nurse that reflects his or her professional status.
 These characteristics involve behaviors with regard to self, patients, others, and the public as they reflect the values of the nursing profession.
 Professional personas are knowledgeable in their subject matter, conscientious in their actions, and responsible for themselves and others.
 Written standards for practice and professional performance guide the behaviors of professional practitioners.
 We believe nurses enhance their professionalism by understanding history, educational choice, professional research and theory, and their professional organizations and standards.

-Interested in learning more about Goodwin College?
+Interested in learning more about Goodwin University?
 Learn more today, or check out all of our nursing programs to see why we’re a leader in healthcare education in CT!
-You can also interact with us on Facebook or Twitter!
+You can also see our video for three unexpected skills you gain as a nurse.